D-Tony2020/Interactive-Lab-Hub/Lab 4/README.md

 **\*\*\*What are some things these sketches raise as questions?
 What do you need to physically prototype to understand how to anwer those questions?\*\*\***

-<mark> While these controllers vary significantly in terms of their actuation and use case (i.e. specific game they are designed for) few similarities arise.
-For one, they all deal with certain objects that are already indicative of human interaction (i.e. rackets, oars, etc.) Or familiar objects that are supposedly mapping onto kind of interaction in game.
-Therefore, it makes use of the mental model approach for physical interaction where by the appearance of certain signifiers gives the impression of affordances inside the 2D game.
-The question remains, though, if these mental models will be sufficient enough for people to understand how to play each game utilizing the control controller.</mark>
+<mark> While these controllers vary significantly in terms of their actuation and use case (i.e., specific game they are designed for), a few similarities arise.
+For one, they all deal with certain objects that are already indicative of normal human interaction (i.e. rackets, oars, etc.) or are familiar objects that are supposedly mapping onto a character in the game.
+Therefore, they make use of the mental model approach for physicalization, whereby phsyical objects that mimic digital assets give the impression of control over those assets.
+The question still remains if these mental models will be sufficient enough for people to understand how to play each game utilizing the control controller.
+That would open the door for user testing. </mark>

-- <mark> They can be prototyped with a ready-made objects and electronics attached to them. </mark>
-- <mark> They can be prototyped through laser cut cardboard in the form of a linkage system.</mark>

 **\*\*\*Pick one of these display designs to integrate into your prototype.\*\*\***

-<mark> We decided to take inspiration from the actual skeleton of a snake and consider it's individual vertebrae as a underlying scaffolding for our controller.
-In the same way, the vertebrae can bend and undulate in on itself, so to what our controller and through its undulations, the succeeding vertebrae would then click on conveniently placed buttons on the proceeding vertebrae, thus creating a type of controller that is activated through its bending. </mark>
+<mark> We decided to take inspiration from the actual skeleton of a snake and consider its individual vertebrae as an underlying scaffolding for our controller.
+In the same way the vertebrae can bend and undulate in on themselves, so too would our controller.
+Through its undulations, the succeeding vertebrae would then click on ubiquitiously placed buttons on the preceding vertebrae, thus creating a type of controller that is activated through its bending. </mark>

 ![Inspiration 2](https://github.com/thomknoe/INFO-5345/blob/Fall2025/Lab%204/Inspiration/Inspiration_3.jpg)
 ![Inspiration 3](https://github.com/thomknoe/INFO-5345/blob/Fall2025/Lab%204/Inspiration/Inspiration_4.jpg)

 **\*\*\*Explain the rationale for the design.\*\*\*** (e.g. Does it need to be a certain size or form or need to be able to be seen from a certain distance?)

-- <mark> we wanted it to be unit based, so we created a general purpose, laser cut module that we would repeat over and over again across the assembly.</mark>
+- <mark> We wanted it to be unit based, so we created a general purpose, laser cut module that we would repeat over and over again across the assembly attached together by a string, similar to beads on a string.</mark>
-- <mark> Spaces and cavities need to be included so that the electronics and wiring could be able to pass through in addition to being able to attach buttons onto the size of a vertebrae section.</mark>
+- <mark> Spaces and cavities need to be included so that the electronics and wiring could be able to pass through, in addition to being able to attach buttons onto the sides of each vertebrae section.</mark>
-- <mark> The final assembly needs to be robust enough for it too, hold to be held by a user in both hands, but flexible enough for it to be able to bend and undulate properly.</mark>
+- <mark> The final assembly needs to be robust enough for it to hold together and be held by a user in both hands, but also flexible enough for it to be able to bend and undulate properly (i.e. press side buttons).</mark>

 <p align="center">
   <img src="https://github.com/thomknoe/INFO-5345/blob/Fall2025/Lab%204/Images/Cardboard_Assembly_1.jpg" alt="Cardboard Assembly 1" width="33%"/>